WHOIGit/PhytO-ARM/README.md

       - `~acquire` for arms to request permission to move their winches
       - `~release` for arms to release permission to move
       - `~check` for arms to check whether they might have a dangling lock (e.g. after a crash or user stop)

+  - `arm_base`: Common task management capabilities for payloads, such as determining whether to move winch and enforcing geofence limits.
+    - Publishes:
+      - `~task`: Name of the current task being executed by the arm.

   - `arm_ifcb`: Orchestrates IFCB payload behaviors
     - Subscribes: